publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch24/schII/ptA/m__us_usc_t2_s1314.md

         (3) __Capitol Police__

-            Nothing in this section shall preclude the Capitol Police from using lie detector tests in accordance with regulations under subsection (c) of this section.
+            Nothing in this section shall preclude the Capitol Police from using lie detector tests in accordance with regulations under subsection (c).

     (b) __Remedy__

-        The remedy for a violation of subsection (a) of this section shall be such remedy as would be appropriate if awarded under section 6(c)(1) of the Employee Polygraph Protection Act of 1988 ([29 U.S.C.
+        The remedy for a violation of subsection (a) shall be such remedy as would be appropriate if awarded under section 6(c)(1) of the Employee Polygraph Protection Act of 1988 ([29 U.S.C.
 2005(c)(1)][/us/usc/t29/s2005/c/1]).

     (c) __Regulations to implement section__